What is GMP in IPO?

-The grey market IPO refers to the unofficial marketplace that is out of the purview of regulatory authorities like the SEBI and the stock exchanges.
-In this marketplace, investors buy and sell IPO applications before the shares of the company are listed on the exchanges.
+Grey market premiums reflect the market sentiment of the IPO on the day it is listed.
 As there isn’t any platform for trading in the grey market, all the transactions are carried out in cash, on a person-to-person basis.
-Usually, trading in the grey market IPO begins after the public issue is opened for subscription and continues till the shares are listed.
-You can learn about IPO GMP meaning in this article.
+Trading in the grey market begins after the public issue is opened for subscription and continues till the shares are listed.
+Read on to learn more about “what is GMP meaning in IPO?

 Table of Content